zouppen/aoc-2024/log.md

 I can now say I master practical, real world use of list monad.

-**Update from December 20th:** Part 2 finished by using a clever bidirectional Dijkstra.
+**Update from December 20th:** Part 2 finished by using a clever bidirectional Dijkstra trick.
 First, shortest paths are calculated to all nodes normally, then edge directions are reversed and shortest routes are calculated from end to start instead.
 Then, intersection of those two tables are made with sum function, basically getting the shortest